Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Gaussian Approximation for BNN

 For the \emph{regression setup} where $\bm{y}\in\mathbb{R}^{\mathtt{\mathtt{Y}}}$, the observed model output is directly defined by the last layer as described in Equation \ref{EQ:obs} so that $\mathcal{N}(\bm{y};\bm{\mu}_{\bm{Y}},\mathbf{\Sigma}_{\bm{Y}})$, where, $\bm{\mu}_{\bm{Y}}=\bm{\mu}_{\bm{Z}}^{(\mathtt{O})}$, and $\mathbf{\Sigma}_{\bm{Y}}=\mathbf{\Sigma}_{\bm{Z}}^{(\mathtt{O})}+\mathbf{\Sigma}_{\bm{V}}$.

-For the \emph{classification setup}, we need to convert the output $\bm{y}\in\mathbb{R}^{\mathtt{\mathtt{Y}}}$ into a class observation ${y}^{(\mathtt{C})}\in\{1,2,\cdots,\mathtt{K}\}$, as depicted in Figure \ref{FIG:FeedForward_NN_classification}.
-Note that using the traditional \emph{Softmax} output layer would not allow for a closed-form solution in order to propagate and marginalize the uncertainty associated with the output $\bm{Y}$.
+For the \emph{classification setup}, we need to convert the output $\bm{y}\in\mathbb{R}^{\mathtt{\mathtt{Y}}}$ into a class observation ${y}^{(\mathtt{C})}\in\{1,2,\cdots,\mathtt{K}\}$.
+Note that using the traditional \emph{Softmax} output layer would not allow for a closed-form solution for propagating and marginalizing the uncertainty associated with the output $\bm{Y}$.
 Instead, we propose to employ a \emph{hierarchical binary decomposition} similar to what was employed by \citeauthor{morin2005hierarchical} (\citeyear{morin2005hierarchical}).
-For that, each class is encoded in a binary tree with $\mathtt{H}=\lceil\log_2(\mathtt{K})\rceil$ layers, and which is defined by $\mathtt{Y}=\mathtt{K}-1$ hidden states when $\log_2(\mathtt{K})\in\mathbb{Z}^+$.
+The details regarding this formulation are presented in Appendix \ref{A:binary_tree}.